billster45/ScienceCritAI/README.md

 # ScienceCritAI

-A collection of scientific paper reviews and analyses.
+A collection of AI-automated scientific paper peer reviews posted on X/Twitter at [@ScienceCrit_AI](https://x.com/ScienceCrit_AI).

+Learn how this project works on Medium: [From PDFs to Tweets: How tools like ScienceCritAI could transform scientific peer review](https://medium.com/@billcockerill/from-pdfs-to-tweets-how-tools-like-sciencecritai-could-transform-scientific-peer-review-142786283ecf)

 ## Table of Contents